The Ultimate Bingo Glossary: 2026 Edition

 Classic Bingo Calling Rhymes

-You’ll often hear these from the caller (or see them in the chat) in 90-ball rooms:
+You’ll often hear these from the caller (or see them in the chat) in 90-ball rooms as a nod to traditional bingo culture:

 - Kelly’s Eye (1): The very first number.

-- Top of the Shop (90): The highest number in the game.
+- Top of the Shop (90): The highest possible number in a 90-ball game.

-🚨 Pro Tip: If you’re playing for real money in Ontario, make sure your site is iGO Licensed.
-These sites use audited Random Number Generators (RNG) to ensure that “Kelly’s Eye” or “Top of the Shop” are pulled fairly every time.
+If you’re playing for real money in Ontario, ensure your site is iGO Licensed.
+For online play, you must be 19+.
+These regulated sites use audited Random Number Generators (RNG) to ensure every call—from “Kelly’s Eye” to “Top of the Shop”—is mathematically fair.